KDE/digikam-doc/getting_started/installation.rst

 .. note::

-    The AppImage provides more options to start which can be listed with **help** argument from command line.
+    The AppImage bundle provides more startup options which can be listed with the **help** argument from the command line.

 digiKam on Windows
 -------------------

-Using on Standard Desktop
+Using on a Standard Desktop
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**digiKam** runs only on 64bit version of Windows 10 and newer.
-We cannot guarantee that digiKam runs on server or embedded Windows version.
+**digiKam** runs only on 64-bit versions of Windows 10 and newer.
+We cannot guarantee that digiKam runs on server or embedded versions of Windows.

-digiKam is available as an non-signed **installable** (Setup Program) and as a **standalone** (Archive) version.
+digiKam is available as a non-signed **installable** (Setup Program) version and as a **standalone** (Archive) version.

     - **Installable** version: **Needs** administrator rights and gets installed on your local machine.
 It's also listed as a program.